Lega Liguria: History

 The party was founded in 1987 by Bruno Ravera as Ligurian Union (Uniun Ligure).

-It participated to the 1989 European Parliament election as part of the coalition Lega Lombarda – Alleanza Nord.
+The party participated to the 1989 European Parliament election as part of the coalition Lega Lombarda – Alleanza Nord.
 In 1989–1990 it took part in the process of federating the Northern regionalist parties, ahead of the regional elections.
 In February 1991 it was one of the founding members of Lega Nord, taking the current name, and since then it has been the "national" section of that party in Liguria.
 At the 1992 general election the LNL obtained 14.3% of the vote in Liguria, making it one of the early strongholds of the LN.

-The LNL played a big role in party politics since the beginning.
+Despite being smaller than other founding members, the LNL played a big role in party politics since the beginning.
 In 1993 Maurizio Balocchi was appointed federal administrative secretary (i.e. treasurer).
 In February 2010, after the sudden death of Balocchi, Francesco Belsito, Ligurian and close aide of Balocchi, was appointed in his place.
-The LNL has also been represented in Silvio Berlusconi's governments by Sergio Cappelli (1994–1995), Balocchi (2001–2006, 2008–2010), Belsito (2010–2012), and Sonia Viale (2010–2012).
+The LNL has also been represented in Silvio Berlusconi's governments by Sergio Cappelli (1994–1995), Balocchi (2001–2006, 2008–2010), Belsito (2010–2012) and Sonia Viale (2010–2012).

 Over the years, the party suffered several splits, including one led by Ravera, who was welcomed back in 1998 and appointed "president for life".
 In 2001 a group of keen separatists led by Vincenzo Matteucci formed the Ligurian Independentist Movement (MIL).

 In the 2010 regional election the LNL gained 10.2% of the vote and three regional councillors.